therealchriswong/responsiveSite/README.md

 responsiveSite
 ==============

 Responsive site using mobile first approach.
+The site is built on a fluid grid layout.